 At the heart of the crater are the miners

-The miners are in charge of creating and extracting the sulfur out of the vapors that emanate from deep underground.
+The miners are in charge of creating and extracting the sulfur from the vapors that emanate from deep underground.
 They work in 15-day periods: 15 days of labor and 15 days of rest.
-Their work is extremely arduous and they are constantly exposed to a hostile and unsafe environment.
-Even though they have been provided appropriate protective masks, they only rarely use them since their physical efforts and breathing abilities are hindered by the apparatus.
+Their work is exceptionally arduous, and they regularly exposed to a hostile and unsafe environment.
+Even though they provided appropriate protective masks, they rarely use them since their physical efforts, and the apparatus hinder breathing abilities.

-For each 15-day period spent in the crater, a miner receives a fixed salary of $120, approximately 1.5 times the average monthly salary in East Java.
+For every 15 days spent in the crater, a miner receives a fixed salary of $120, approximately 1.5 times the average monthly wage in East Java.

 On the slopes are the porters

 The porters must first carry the sulfur extracted by the miners to the top of the crater and then carry it down to the base camp.
-To do this, they pack heavy loads, typically ranging from 60 to 80 kg, in wicker and bamboo baskets.
-This exhausting task requires them to have an extremely strong will and superhuman resistance, and this, during their two daily trips.
+They pack heavy loads, typically ranging from 60 to 80 kg, in wicker and bamboo baskets.
+This exhausting task requires them to have a powerful will and superhuman resistance, and this, during their two daily trips.
 Their shoulders, suffering under the weight of the loads, are nothing more than wounds and calluses.
 Wearing boots or frequently, sandals, they descend the winding road of the steep slope like robots.
-The exhausted tourists struggling to climb back up to the top of the crater are sympathetic witnesses to the extreme difficulty of the work undertaken by each of the porters.
+The exhausted tourists struggling to climb back up to the top of the crater are sympathetic witnesses to each of the porters' extreme difficulty.

-Their salary is proportional to the number of kilograms transported: around 1,000 rupiah (IDR) per kilogram.
-This amounts to around $5 for a 60-kilogram trip, and thus a salary of around $10 for their two daily trips (approximately 8 hours of labor).
+Their salary is proportional to the number of kilograms transported: around 1,000 rupiahs (IDR) per kilogram.
+This amount is around $5, and it paid for 60-kilogram trip, and thus a salary of about $10 for their two daily trips (approximately 8 hours of labor).
 If the porter works an average of 25 days a month, his monthly salary reaches $250.
-In our eyes, this seems like extremely low and unacceptable compensation.
+In our eyes, this seems like meager and unacceptable compensation.
 But in this inhospitable region, and compared to the neighboring workers that harvest coffee in surrounding plantations and for whom an average 12-hour day only yields a $3 salary (and thus a salary of around $75 monthly), it is unhoped-for and much-coveted.

 Safety, health and life expectancy: a glaring lack of information

-No studies whatsoever have ever been undertaken to determine the life expectancy of the workers (both miners and porters), and thus it is impossible to either confirm or disprove the premature death hypothesis that has widely been circulated… The information is simply lacking!
-When it comes to the miners, we can assume that not wearing their protective masks is likely to increase the risk of pulmonary infection and cancer, but there is no irrefutable evidence that confirms this.
-And that’s a shame, since, without the results of a serious study, it is difficult to convince them to respect the mask-wearing rules while in the crater, and thus to promote effective prevention!
+No studies whatsoever have ever undertaken to determine the life expectancy of the workers (both miners and porters).
+Thus it is impossible to either confirm or disprove the premature death hypothesis that has widely circulated.
+The information is merely lacking!
+When it comes to the miners, we can assume that not wearing their protective masks is likely to increase the risk of pulmonary infection and cancer.
+Still, there is no irrefutable evidence that confirms this.
+And that’s a shame, since, without the results of a serious study, it is difficult to convince them to respect the mask-wearing rules while in the crater and promote effective prevention!

-For the porters, who are much less exposed to the dangers of toxic vapors, smoke and gases (methane, amongst others), the hazardousness of their work lies in the superhuman effort required of them in carrying extremely heavy loads.
-Some of them overestimate their capacity to continuously carry loads that can weigh up to 100 kg, and find themselves in a lethargic and chronically exhausted state for weeks and even months at a time, completely anemic and only able to work again after extended periods of recovery time.
+For the porters, who much less exposed to the dangers of toxic vapors, smoke, and gases (methane, amongst others), the hazardousness of their work lies in the superhuman effort required of them in carrying cumbersome loads.
+Some of them overestimate their capacity to carry loads that can weigh up to 100 kg continuously.
+Workers find themselves in an inactive and chronically exhausted state for weeks and even months at a time, completely anemic, and can only work again after extended periods of recovery time.

 Smoking gives the workers the strength they need to carry out their tasks

-The pervasive marketing and advertising surrounding cigarettes in Indonesia is undoubtedly a leading aggravating factor that impacts all workers.
+The pervasive marketing and advertising surrounding cigarettes in Indonesia is undoubtedly a leading aggravating factor affecting all workers.
 They all smoke, and a lot!
-Through frequent discussions over coffee (and cigarettes!), you get a true sense of how the local cigarette manufacturers’ communication experts have managed to insidiously convince them that, without cigarettes, they would never have enough strength or resilience to do their job.
-The “Marlboro cowboy” myth is deeply ingrained in each and every one of their minds, may God rest his soul!
+Through frequent discussions over coffee (and cigarettes!), you get a real sense of how the local cigarette manufacturers’ communication experts have managed to insidiously convince them that, without cigarettes, they would never have enough strength or resilience to do their job.
+The “Marlboro cowboy” myth deeply ingrained in every one of their minds, may God rest his soul!

 My genuine and deeply human experiences

-After many years by their side, all the while listening to them and sharing in both their efforts and mundane moments, I have come to understand that it is essential to not only admire these workers for the impossibly hard tasks they accomplish, but above all, it is necessary to respect them as men!
+After many years by their side, all the while listening to them and sharing in both their efforts and mundane moments, I have come to understand that it is essential to not only admire these workers for the impossibly hard tasks they accomplish but above all, it is necessary to respect them as men!
 They are people that are happy and proud of their work before they are porters.
 And they don’t want that to change!
-They love what they do and never complain nor expect compassion from the tourists that witness their daily exploits.
-They are as proud as have historically been our miners, loggers, etc. We owe them respect, if for nothing but the life lessons they teach us each and every day.
+They love what they do and never complain or expect compassion from tourists who witness their daily exploits.
+They are as proud as have historically been our miners, loggers, etc. We owe them respect, if for nothing but the life lessons they teach us each day.

-“I am proud of the work I’ve accomplished here over the last 8 years,” Robuk said to me, through the halo of smoke of his cigarette.
-“My children all attend school and I get to rest in the afternoon, after work.
-I make my own schedule, choose the weight of the load that I transport, and enjoy great camaraderie with all my friends.
+“I am proud of the work I’ve accomplished here over the last eight years,” Robuk said to me through the halo of the smoke of his cigarette.
+“My children all attend school, and I get to rest in the afternoon after work.
+I make my schedule, choose the weight of the load that I transport, and enjoy great camaraderie with all my friends.
 It feels good to be photographed like the stars.
-When the tourists leave (around 8:00), the weight of the baskets suddenly seems heavier and harder to carry.
+When the tourists leave (around 8:00), the baskets’ weight suddenly seems heavier and harder to carry.
 There are lots of girls that want to take pictures with me, and I love feeling like a hero in front of all these strangers.”

 Dignity and respect over compassion

-During your next visit to the fabulous site of Kawah Ijen, the workers will not only greet you with bright smiles, but they will also extend their kindness and friendship to you, as well as prove the worth and dignified nature of their labor.
-According to them, it’s simply not necessary to cast their situation in a negative light as a way of selling a couple of extra newspapers with splashy headlines.
+During your next visit to the fabulous site of Kawah Ijen, the workers will greet you with bright smiles, but they will also extend their kindness and friendship to you and prove the worth and dignified nature of their labor.
+According to them, it’s simply unnecessary to cast their situation in a negative light as a way of selling a couple of other newspapers with splashy headlines.
 If you show them respect and share your enthusiasm with them, their smiles will forever be embedded in your heart.